nuxt/scripts/docs/content/scripts/content/google-maps.md

 Before Google Maps is loaded, it shows a placeholder using [Maps Static API](https://developers.google.com/maps/documentation/maps-static).

+By default, it will load on the `mouseover` and `mouseclick` events.

+### Billing & Permissions

 ::callout
 You'll need an API key with permissions to access the [Static Maps API](https://developers.google.com/maps/documentation/maps-static/cloud-setup) and the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/cloud-setup).
 ::

-By default, it will load on the `mouseover` and `mouseclick` events.
+Showing an interactive JS map requires the Maps JavaScript API, which is a paid service, the following costs will be incurred:
+- $7 per 1000 loads for the Maps JavaScript API
+- $5 per 1000 loads for the Geocoding API
+- $2 per 1000 loads for the Static Maps API

+Billing will be optimized in a [future update](https://github.com/nuxt/scripts/issues/83).

+You should consider using the [Iframe Embed](https://developers.google.com/maps/documentation/embed/get-started) instead if you want to avoid these costs and are okay with a less interactive map.

 ### Demo